mnr/writing-wip/hotmeal.md

 // ---

 Araci Belo loves being a police detective.
-He looks young for a middle-age guy; Lupe finds him attractive.
-She appreciates his stability and satisfaction with his life; both things she is in search of for herself.
-She stands near the kitchen counter with a glass of wine, watching him fuss with the presentation.
+He looks young for a middle-age guy; Lupe stands near the kitchen counter with a glass of wine, watching him fuss with the presentation.

 Araci assembles Chicken Piccata, one of the more complex meals available in pouches.
 He enjoys cooking, the reveal of ingredients from each foil bag, the simple preparation, the assembly.
 He isn’t dedicated enough to work from raw foods, pre-measured packets is his limit.
 Still - the *smell* of onions when they emerge from the saute packet.
 Squeezing lemon slices on the chicken.
 Sprinkling capers, salt, and pepper just before plating.

-Building a meal from scratch would be even better, but grocery stores in his neighborhood removed their coolers and freezers long ago.
+Building a meal from scratch would be even better, but grocery stores removed their coolers and freezers long ago.
 The logistics of a foil packet are much simpler than transporting fresh vegetables or meat.

 “You should buy one of those ovens,” observes Lupe.
 “You like cooking.
 You could make more complex meals.”